-Broadcast Engineering Apprenticeship
+Broadcast Engineering Degree Apprenticeship

-This scheme is closed for applications.
+The scheme is currently closed for applications.

-Do you want an amazing experience, a salary, and get to go to university as well?
+- Do you want an amazing experience, a salary, and get to go to university as well?

 This is an exciting opportunity to get into the world of work, earn money, and gain a degree in Broadcast Engineering.
 The degree is fully funded, including your accommodation whilst at university.

-Who are You?
+Who Are You?

 We are a diversity champion and we promote a good working environment for all existing and potential staff ensuring equal treatment for all of our employees.
 We have formed a partnership with VERCIDA, the UK's largest diversity and inclusion focused careers site.
 All of our vacancies are also listed on VERCIDA.
 Click here to view our vacancies in an accessible format.
 If you have a disability you will also have the option to go through our Extend Hub when you apply.